usdot-fhwa-stol/carma-analytics-fotda/tsmo/README.md

 This directory contains several scripts that can be used to extract relevant data from the various kafka topics and generate the required plots to validate Carma-Streets UC3 functionality.
 The user should clone this repo and switch to the UC3 Analysis branch.
 Inside of the "tsmo" directory, create a "data" directory with a set of subdirectories that are called out in the "constants.py" script (Intersection_Model, Parsed_Log_Output, etc.).
+An example directory hierarchy can be found in the "data" directory here.
 After all of the necessary directories have been created, place the raw test data (Kafka logs/csv files) in the "Raw_Log_Files" directory.
 Then place the intersection model json file, corresponding to the intersection that was tested on, in the "Intersection_Model" directory.